Below are changes to Mandatory Continuing Legal Education.

 03/31/2020: Moves the 2019-2020 CLE deadline to June 30, 2021, at which time lawyers must complete and certify 24 CLE credits, 4 of which must be ethics.
 Sets August 10, 2021 as the reporting deadline for the combined 2019-2020 and 2020-2021 educational years.

-For lawyers who are delinquent for 2019 compliance only, suspends the 4-hour limitation on self-study credits in Supreme Court Rule XXX, Rule 3(d).
+For lawyers who are delinquent for 2019 compliance only, the 4-hour limitation on self-study credits in Supreme Court Rule XXX, Rule 3(d) is suspended.
 Lawyers who are delinquent for 2019 may now complete their CLE requirement through unlimited online CLE credits.
 This only applies to lawyers who are currently delinquent for 2019 and who become compliant by earning and reporting credits by the May 15, 2020 deadline.
+In an April 28, 2020 order, the Supreme Court of Louisiana increased the limitation on self-study credits to 12.5 hours annually for the MCLE compliance year 2020.

 03/18/2020: Suspends the in-person participation requirements for CLE.
 Participation may be by an electronic medium.
 The Board of Overseers of the Bar extended the CLE reporting deadline to May 1, 2020.